 The only other annoyance is the pervasiveness of mosquitos near the lakes.
 They love me and guess who got most of the bites?
 That’s right, me!
 Next time, I’ll take along some repellent.

-Read my other posts about Canada below:
+Read my other posts about our trip to the Canadian Rockies below:

 Visit Yoho National Park